javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 // open in a new window to see in action

 window.addEventListener('unhandledrejection', function(event) {
-  alert(event.promise); // the promise that generated the error alert(event.reason); // the error itself (Whoops!)
+  // the event object has two special properties: alert(event.promise); // the promise that generated the error alert(event.reason); // the error itself (Whoops!)
 });